aplteam/Launchy/Docs/Launchy_manual.md

 I keep getting bug reports because drag-and-drop sometimes does not work on the status bar of the session or any GUIs created with `⎕WC`.
 This is because you have started Dyalog with the check box "Run as admin once" ticked.
 Microsoft considers drag-and-drop to be too dangerous in such cases, and there is nothing that can be done about this.

-However, with version 3.0 the check box "Run admin once" unticks itself, so you cannot forget any more that you've ticked it.
+However, with version 3.0 the check box "Run admin once" unticks itself after "Launch APL" was pressed, so you cannot forget any more that you've ticked it.

 ## Default version

 Note that the default version of Dyalog APL to be used is saved on a per-user basis in the Windows Registry.

 If there is no such RegKey yet, the first of the list of all installed APLs is defined as default.
-The user might change this at any time by selecting the appropriate version and then selecting "Make currently selected APL the defaults" from the "Options" menu.
+The user might change this at any time by selecting the appropriate version and then selecting "Make currently selected APL the default" from the "Options" menu.

 The default is used in two scenarios: